leche64/functional-dysfunctional-hackaton/README.md

 demo: https://zen-click.vercel.app/

 - about
-zen is just one click away.. but users must click a button that moves away from their cursor. if users click that button, they can reset the game, but the reset button also moves..
+zen is just one click away.. but users must click a button that moves away from their cursor. if users click that button, they can reset the game, but the reset button also moves.. inspirational quotes appear to keep you focused.. click the button to get zen.

 ## Getting Started